 Many sports struggle to engage with BAME groups, those from low-income backgrounds and young people who may be involved in crime or gang activity.

 Boxing is the exception — reaching people that other sports don’t.
 Across England, boxing clubs are doing exceptional work in marginalised neighbourhoods.
-This is well-known in boxing circles, but not well publicised elsewhere.
+This is well-known in boxing circles, but not elsewhere.

 Sport England commissioned us to evaluate the impact of boxing clubs on their communities.
-We spoke to 60 clubs across England and found stories, experiences and outlooks that were very similar.
+We spoke to 60 clubs across England and found similar stories, experiences and outlooks.

 Value, convenience, credibility